davjer/imgpro/README.md

-a rectangle is proposed for the search of pins, this is construlled as the data file is traversed, averaging each segment to fill each pin. for review please look the PNG "template_pins.png"
+a rectangle is proposed for the search of pins, this is construlled as the data file is traversed, averaging each segment to fill each pin. for review please look the PNG "template_pins.png", you can run square.php for view

 you can comment include "load.php" in the line 8, and load any image, for this change the route in line 23